 GET and POST requests in HTTP traffic

-This web page illustrates the use of GET vs POST in HTTP requests using a form element and an image element included in a web page.
+This web page illustrates the use of GET vs POST requests in combination with forms and images include in a web page.
+The web page includes some instructions for exercises for you to carry out.

 Using GET vs POST